 To set up an Electronic Funds Transfer / Standing Order, please contact your Bank with your Credit Union IBAN and BIC Code.

 6. Online through your Bank’s Online Banking facility

 Using your Credit Union IBAN and BIC Code.

-7. Cara Credit Union CU Online Banking or CU Anywhere Mobile App
+7. Cara Credit Union CU Online Banking and/or Mobile App

 Transfer funds from your Credit Union Access “Current” Account to your Loan Balance.

 8. Payroll Deduction, Paypath, Social Welfare and/or Pension.

 For further information, call to Cara Credit Union or Tel: 066 712 2373